Jack Dorsey Has An Estimated Net Worth Of $3.3 Billion

 Dorsey operates as Twitter’s CEO in addition to owning stock in the company.
 However, his income from the top job pales in comparison to his stock holdings.
 According to Business Insider, he was reported to have made just $1.40 in 2018, following the Silicon Valley trend of declining salaries.

 Many CEOs do not take salaries to show their faith in the company.
 Dorsey’s symbolic gesture comes at a needed time, as Twitter shares have continued to drop in contrast to the gains seen by other social media companies like Facebook.
-In fact, a new investor recently attepmted to oust Dorsey from his position due to the disappointing numbers, as was previously reported by The Inquisitr.
+In fact, a new investor recently attempted to oust Dorsey from his position due to the disappointing numbers, as was previously reported by The Inquisitr.